 If we also consider the evolution of humans – after all, we come from the water – then at the place where the swelling occurs in mumps, there used to be the gills.
 In the water, we were still carried along.
 We did not yet feel our weight.
 Colloquially, our weight also symbolizes our personality—a personality has gravity.

 From this perspective, each childhood disease has its meaning, which in its own way contributes to the development of personality.
-A child needs to go through this childhood illness to cope well with the individualization process.
+A child must go through this childhood illness to cope well with the individualization process.

 Childhood diseases and individuality in homeopathy